 (a) the order, for the purposes of this Part, is deemed to be an order of the Magistrates Court imposing a fine on the body corporate of the amount outstanding; and

-(b) the Registrar must issue a warrant of execution for the purpose of recovering the amount outstanding.
+(b) the Registrar must issue an enforcement warrant for the purpose of recovering the amount outstanding.

-(3) A warrant of execution is to be directed to the Sheriff of Western Australia and is to be executed under Part 7.
+(3) An enforcement warrant is to be directed to the Sheriff of Western Australia and is to be executed under Part 7.

 (4) If the Registrar receives, subsequent to the request for enforcement, a notification from the clerk or other corresponding officer of the reciprocating court of payment by or on behalf of the body corporate of an amount in satisfaction in whole or in part of the amount outstanding, the Registrar must —